 - J.D./Doctor of Medicine (M.D.), Rutgers Biomedical and Health Sciences

-- J.D./Master of Arts in Legal Philosophy, School of Arts and Sciences in New Brunswick
+- J.D./ Master of Arts in Art History with a concentration in Cultural Heritage and Preservation Studies (CHAPS), School of Arts and Sciences in New Brunswick

 - J.D./Master of Arts in Justice, School of Criminal Justice